Serving proudly since 1873 as the beautiful Nebraska Panhandle's first newspaper

 For The Sun-Telegraph|Apr 17, 2014

 For The Sun-Telegraph Congressman Adrian Smith today announced the winning artists of the 2014 Congressional Art Competition: An Artistic Discovery.
 Smith worked with the Nebraska Art Teachers Association to coordinate the competition.
 The first place artwork will be displayed in the U.S. Capitol in Washington, D.C.
 Smith will display the runners-up in his Washington, D.C. and Third District offices.
-"Congratulations to the winners of this year's Congressional Art Competition and to all of...
+"Congratulations to the winners of this year's Congressional Art Competition and to all of the...
 Full story

 • Cabaret Theatre readies for Sidney appearance